Benni013/mkw-stats-cli/README.md

-# wiimmfi-cli
+# MKW Statistics CLI (obsolete)
-command-line interface to display the stats of a Wiimmfi room in Mario Kart Wii
+Command-line interface to display the stats of a Wiimmfi room in Mario Kart Wii

+Because of a DDOS attack against the Wiimmfi servers, DDOS protection was enabled.
+Thus, this program no longer works.
+That's why I decided to develop a browser extension to display additional statistics.
+You can find an unsigned version for Firefox and Chromium browsers in the releases section.

 * [REQUIREMENTS](#requirements)
 * [USAGE](#usage)

 ## Requirements
-* Python version 3.7.1 and above
+* Python version 3.8 and above
 #### Python libraries
 * [pandas and its dependencies](https://pandas.pydata.org/docs/getting_started/install.html):
   * beautifulsoup4